AdobeDocs/experience-platform.en/help/destinations/catalog/ecommerce/sap-commerce.md

 To help you better understand how and when you should use the [!DNL SAP Commerce] destination, here is a sample use case that Adobe Experience Platform customers can solve by using this destination.

-[!DNL SAP Commerce] customers store information about individuals or corporates i.e. organizational entities who interact with your business.
+[!DNL SAP Commerce] customers store information about individuals or organizational entities who interact with your business.
 Your team uses the customers existing in [!DNL SAP Commerce] to build the Experience Platform audiences.
 After sending these audiences to [!DNL SAP Commerce], their information is updated and each customer is assigned a property with its value as the audience name that indicates which audience the customer belongs to.

 ## Prerequisites {#prerequisites}

-Refer to the sections below for any prerequisites that you need to set up in Experience Platform and [!DNL SAP Commerce] and for information that you must gather before working with the [!DNL SAP Commerce] destination.
+Refer to the sections below for any prerequisites that you must set up in Experience Platform and [!DNL SAP Commerce] and for information that you must gather before working with the [!DNL SAP Commerce] destination.

 ### Experience Platform prerequisites {#prerequisites-in-experience-platform}